zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/troubleshooting.md

                   })
             )

+## AutoComplete/ComboBox/DropDownList/MultiSelect does not work with remote binding and there are no errors

+The most common cause of this issue is to use ToDataSourceResult extension method when returning Data.
+Please note that the method returns the result in a JSON structure, which is understandable only for the Grid widget.

+### Solution

+Return simple array of data:

+        public JsonResult GetCascadeCategories()
+        {
+            var northwind = new NorthwindDataContext();

+            //TODO: Do not use northwind.Categories.ToDataSourceResult();

+            return Json(northwind.Categories, **JsonRequestBehavior.AllowGet**);
+        }

+In "Getting Started" section of every widget you can find "Configure widget for ajax binding".
+It clearly shows how to return data to the client.

 ## Only one instance of the widget works in the page

 This will happen if two or more widgets have the same `Name()`.
 The value specified via the `Name()` method is used as the `id` HTML attribute of the widget.
 The latter must be unique in the page.